Edgar Cayce: First self-healing

+Voice restored

 According to Sugrue's text, local hypnotist Al Layne offered to help Cayce regain his voice.
 When Layne put Cayce into trance, Cayce communicated vocally.
 Cayce told Layne to give him (Cayce) a suggestion to increase blood circulation to his throat.
 Layne gave the suggestion; Cayce's throat reportedly turned bright red, and after 20 minutes Cayce (still in a trance) declared the treatment over.
 On awakening, his voice was said to have remained normal.
 Relapses occurred, but were reportedly corrected by Layne until the cure was eventually permanent.

 Layne asked Cayce to describe Layne's ailments and suggest cures, and reportedly found the results accurate and effective.
 Layne considered Cayce's ability clairvoyance, and suggested that he offer his psychic diagnostic service to the public.
 Cayce was reluctant, since he had no idea what he was prescribing while asleep and did not know if his remedies were safe.
 He told Layne that he did not want to know anything about a patient, since it was not relevant.
 He agreed on the condition that readings would be free, and specified that if the readings ever hurt anyone, he would never do another.
 He began, with Layne's help, to offer free treatments to the townspeople.
 Layne described Cayce's method as "... a self-imposed hypnotic trance which induces clairvoyance".
 Reports of Cayce's work appeared in newspapers, which prompted a number of postal inquiries.
 Cayce said that he could work as effectively with a letter from an individual as with a person present in the room.
 Given a person's name and location, Cayce claimed that he could diagnose the physical and mental conditions of what he called "the entity" and provide a remedy.
 Cayce was still reticent and worried, because "one dead patient was all he needed to become a murderer".
 His fiancée agreed, and few people knew what he was doing.
 Hypnotic subjects were commonly believed to be susceptible to insanity or poor physical health.